-- 6 NEW SECTION.
+NEW SECTION.
 Sec.
-1. The legislature finds that: - 7 (1) Tens of thousands of stray and homeless dogs and cats are - 8 handled by Washington's animal care and control agencies and other - 9 animal welfare organizations each year, costing millions of dollars. - 10 This presents a significant financial burden to these organizations and - 11 to Washington taxpayers. - 12 (2) Unaltered dogs account for most serious incidences of - 13 unprovoked dog aggression and dog bites, causing injury, suffering, - 14 expense, and financial liability.
-This is a public safety issue that - 15 has not been adequately addressed in Washington state. - 16 (3) Many thousands of adoptable dogs and cats are put to death in - 17 shelters each year because there are not enough homes available to - 18 place them.
+1. The legislature finds that:

+- (1) Tens of thousands of stray and homeless dogs and cats are handled by Washington's animal care and control agencies and other animal welfare organizations each year, costing millions of dollars.
+This presents a significant financial burden to these organizations and to Washington taxpayers. - (2) Unaltered dogs account for most serious incidences of unprovoked dog aggression and dog bites, causing injury, suffering, expense, and financial liability.
+This is a public safety issue that has not been adequately addressed in Washington state. - 16 (3) Many thousands of adoptable dogs and cats are put to death in 17 shelters each year because there are not enough homes found to place 18 them.
 This is a tragic consequence of animal overpopulation.